muhammads97/SGLICollect/README.md

 ##### Extract output (JASMES):

-The output column is that same as the product name.
+The output column is the same as the product name.

 ### Example usage (single-entry)